COVID-19: Anxieties about going back to work if you have a visible difference

 The ability to wear a face covering or mask may feel equalising and mean you feel less fear or worry in “facing” the world.
 If staring, comments or questions are something you experience regularly in public, then this may be reduced by wearing a face covering.

-However, the need to “hide away” or feeling that this is being imposed upon you may feel negative, especially if you have worked hard on coming to terms with your appearance – and are rightly proud of yourself for this.
+For others, the need to “hide away” or feeling that this is being imposed upon you may have felt difficult, especially if you have worked hard on coming to terms with your appearance – and are rightly proud of yourself for this.
 Wearing a face covering or mask may feel like a loss of your self-identity.

-If your condition, mark or scar prevents you from covering your face in the advised way or at all, you may feel anxious that people will notice or comment on this – even now the mask mandate has been dropped in England.
+If your condition, mark or scar prevents you from covering your face in the advised way or at all, you may feel anxious that people will notice or comment on this in settings where a mask is advised even now the legal requirement has been dropped.
 You may feel worried that people will judge you or feel pressure to explain your reasons for not wearing a face covering or mask.

 Here are some tips that you might want to think about as you consider the impact of wearing a mask or face covering: